erikjber/OpenWakeWordListener/README.md

 The [Rhasspy](https://github.com/rhasspy/rhasspy) project already has several wake word detectors to choose from.
 Unfortunately the existing wake word detectors fall in two categories: the not very good and the limited.

-OpenWakeWordListener is sensitive, accurate, fast, and you can choose any wake word you like - you can even have multiple wake words.
+OpenWakeWordListener is sensitive, accurate, fast, and you can choose any wake word you like - you can even have multiple wake words or offload the wake word detection to another computer entirely.
 The trade-off is that OpenWakeWordListener requires more computing resources.

 ### Configuring Rhasspy